 I took when I needed for the day.
 Then packed the rest in my luggage that was being transferred to keep my backpack weight to a minimum.
 One of the advantages of booking with Wilderness Scotland is that they give you a PDF of all the amenities along the way.
 That way you can prepare appropriately.

 Day 1: Arrival in either Glasgow or Milngavie

-It’s ~ a 30-minute train ride from Glasgow to Milngavie so you can either sleep in Glasgow and take an early morning train to Milngavie or head straight to Milngavie where the walk begins.
+It’s ~ a 30-minute train ride from Glasgow to Milngavie so you can sleep in Glasgow and take an early morning train to Milngavie.
+Alternatively, you can head straight to Milngavie where the walk begins.
 Also worth noting is Milngavie is pronounced Mul-guy.

 Day 2: Walking from Milngavie to Drymen